 CO.
-No. Upon completion of the course, the students will be able to PSO Addressed K Level CO -1 identify and comprehend the general themes of the given works.
-1,2 1 CO - 2 explain the text within their historical and cultural contexts.
-1,2,3 2 CO - 3 present scholarly conversation and show their capabilities in literary competitions.
-3 3 CO - 4 examine their educational and career goals.
-2,4 4 CO - 5 test their understanding level in the literary development.
+No. Upon completion of the course, the students will be PSO K Level able to Addressed CO-1 identify and comprehend the general themes of the given works.
+1,2 1 CO-2 Explain the text within the historical and cultural contexts.
+1,2,3 2 CO-3 Presents cholarly conversation and show their capabilities in literary competitions.
+3 3 CO-4 Examine their educational and career goals.
+2,4 4 CO-5 Test the understanding level in the literary development.
 5 5

-SEMESTER - IV Part II English Poetry, Prose, Extensive Reading and Communicative English - IV Course Code: 23UGEN41 Hrs / Week: 6 Hrs / Semester: 90 Credits:3
+SEMESTER- IV Part II English Poetry, Prose, Extensive Reading and Communicative English- IV Course Code:23UGEN41 Hrs/Week:6 Hrs/Semester: 90 Credits:3